devleaks/followthegreens/README.md

 Code is on github.
 Feel free to bring your own enhancements.

-I hope you will enjoy the eye candy Follow the Green.
+I hope you will enjoy the eye candy Follow the greens.

-Happy flying.
+Taxi safely.

 Otto Pilot